 The beginning

-In 2020, Thomas took over the management of the department and, together with Niki, developed the visions and thematic fields of the department.
-The three focal points into which our projects have been divided since then are “Talent Management I Green Skills I Digital & Innovative Forms of Learning”
+In 2020, Thomas Narowetz took over the management of the department and together with Nikolaus Schrümpf, they developed the visions and thematic fields of the department.
+The three focal points into which our projects have been divided since then are “Talent Management I Green Skills I Digital & Innovative Forms of Learning”.

 Speaking of history, an exciting tale is where our name came from.
 Finding the name was a team effort, as the original name “Education, R&D” was not ideal for our international projects and partners.
-A new name was needed and the whole team was called upon to suggest names.
+A new name was needed, so we put our heads together as a team and brainstormed.
 After a long creative process with many good as well as bad suggestions, we had THE idea.
-Our main office is in room 466 on the 4th floor of the WIFI building, which eventually became “Room466″.
-Room” became “Room” – because of the internationality, of course.
-And here in our small Room466 we create space for new ideas, innovations and solutions.
+Our main office was in room 466 on the 4th floor of the WIFI building, which eventually became “Room466”.
+“Raum”, the German word for room, became “Room” – to reflect our international scope.
+And here, in our small Room466, we create space for new ideas, innovations and solutions.

-If you want to know more about our daily project life, take a look at the life cycle of a project and thus our daily work.
+Curious about what we actually do day-to-day?
+Take a look at the life cycle of a project which sums up our daily work.

 Our Vision